SoftBank Group announces new $108 billion Vision Fund, broadens investor base

 “Given the track record achieved over the last two years Vision Fund 2 has been substantially de-risked,” he said.

-Other investors in the fund include the National Investment Corporation of National Bank of Kazakhstan, Standard Chartered Bank PLC (STAN.L), and undisclosed investors from Taiwan.
+Other investors in the fund include the National Investment Corporation of National Bank of Kazakhstan, Standard Chartered Bank PLC, and undisclosed investors from Taiwan.

 “The objective of the fund is to facilitate the continued acceleration of the AI revolution through investment in market-leading, tech-enabled growth companies,” the Japanese conglomerate said in its statement.